Xooa/smartThings-xooa/README.md

 6. Tap it to continue setting it up.

-6. Select which devices you want to log in the xooa blockchain.
+7. Select which devices you want to log in the xooa blockchain.

+8. Scroll down and enter the **Xooa app ID** provided in the xooa dashboard under `Basic Information`.

+9. Enter the **Xooa participant API token** provided in xooa dashboard under `Identities`.

 ## Event Viewer SmartApp Setup (SmartThings IDE)